The Scary Side Of Cat Epilepsy

 Do Not Touch During A Seizure

-While you may be tempted to hold your cat close during a seizure, it is important to avoid touching your cat unless absolutely necessary.
+While you may be tempted to hold your cat close during a seizure, it is important to avoid touching your cat unless necessary.

 If your cat begins convulsing against furniture or hard objects, try to clear the space around your cat rather than moving your cat to a new location.